Skip to main content

 (A) Notice not required.
 When notice is not required under CR 55, motions for default shall be presented Ex Parte via the Clerk’s Office or presented with proposed final orders as outlined in section (b)(2) of this rule.

 (B) Notice required.
-If notice to an opposing party is required under CR 55 (for example, when an appearance but no answer has been filed), motions for default shall be noted on the family law motions calendar with oral argument.
+If notice to an opposing party is required under CR 55 (for example, when an appearance but no answer has been filed), motions for default shall be noted before the Chief UFC Judge.

 (8) Motions related to discovery and appointment of experts.